-Search the Windows Store and select the application which you want to deploy to Windows store for Business (private store).
-In this scenario, I selected Word Mobile application.
-Click on the Get the App button to add this application to Windows store for business.
+Search the Windows Store and select the application which you want to deploy to Microsoft Store for Business (private store).
+In this scenario, I selected the Word Mobile application.
+Click on the Get the App button to add this application to Microsoft Store for Business.

 Once you click on Get the App option as mentioned in the above tab then you will get distribution options.
 More details about distribution explained in the next step.
 Click OK on the message Started adding the app to your private store.